 Replacement is not included in standard liability insurance, but it is part of collision and comprehensive coverage options as well as being included in no-fault insurance coverage in locations where such coverage is available.
 Even if you have windshield insurance coverage, you'll have to decide whether it's even worth filing a claim after paying the deductible, and this decision that will vary according to your car insurance policy.

-Comprehensive Insurance Coverage
+Comprehensive Windshield Insurance Coverage

-On the other hand, if the windshield was damaged because of someone else causing an accident, it would be covered under that person's property damage liability, part of the required minimum insurance coverage in most states.
+On the other hand, if the windshield was damaged because of someone else causing an accident, it would be covered under that person's property damage liability.
+This is part of the required minimum insurance coverage in most states.

 Insurance Claims and Deductibles

-Repairs Vs. Replacements
+Determining Repairs vs. Replacements

 Minor windshield damage may be more economically repaired than replaced, and your Farm Bureau policy may include provisions for when repairs will be made instead of full replacement.
 In this situation, you will most likely have to pay for the full repair out-of-pocket because the cost amounts to less than your insurance deductible.
 Repairable damage includes chips and scratches, but does not usually include cracks because of the potential for the damage to increase over time.

 You should refer to your Farm Bureau insurance policy or contact your agent to determine the best approach to your specific needs and learn more about your windshield insurance coverage options.